Adrian Williams-Strong

 Adrian Williams-Strong (born February 15, 1977) is an American former professional basketball player who played in the Women's National Basketball Association (WNBA).

 Born in Indianapolis, Indiana, Williams attended college at University of Southern California and graduated in 1999.

 Following her collegiate career, she was selected as the 21st overall pick in the 2000 WNBA draft by the Phoenix Mercury and played in the 2003 WNBA All-Star Game.
 In July 2004, Williams was dealt to the San Antonio Silver Stars.

 After spending the 2005 season in Korea, Williams signed with the Minnesota Lynx in 2006.
 She averaged 4.9 points, 4.7 rebounds and 15.2 minutes per game in her return to the WNBA.

 In February 2007, the Lynx traded Williams to the Sacramento Monarchs in exchange for a second-round pick in the 2007 WNBA draft.

 Then in the winter of 2008 she played in China un until March 2008 where she hurt her left knee and had to have surgery.
 Coming home, she decided to take a break from the WNBA to let her knees rest.

 On November 4, 2017, she was inducted into the Clovis Unified School District Hall of Fame.

-She is married to Buddy Strong, keys player for the Dave Matthews Band, with whom she has one son and one daughter.
+She was married to Buddy Strong, keys player for the Dave Matthews Band, with whom she has one son and one daughter.